-Beagles are tracking dogs known for having an abundance of energy and for being friendly and curious.
-But if you or plan on getting a Beagle, you should consider all aspects of a Beagle’s temperament.
-Like, are Beagles aggressive dogs?
+Beagles are tracking dogs known for being energetic, friendly, and curious.
+But if you or plan on getting a Beagle, you should consider all potential aspects of a Beagle’s temperament.
+For example, can Beagles be aggressive dogs?

-Compared to many other dog breeds, Beagles are not aggressive dogs.
-After all, they’re called the “goldilocks dogs” primarily because of their mild and even temperaments.
+Compared to other dog breeds, Beagles are not aggressive dogs.
+They’re called the “goldilocks dogs” primarily because of their mild and even temperaments.
 However, not all Beagles will be the same.
 There may be certain circumstances that may make your Beagle aggressive.
-However with obedience training, you can train the aggression out.
+But with a little bit of obedience training, you can easily train the aggression out.

-This guide explores everything you need to know about the Beagle’s aggression, from its causes to its early warning signs.
+This guide explores everything you need to know about the Beagle’s aggression – from the causes to its early warning signs.
 We also discusses how you should deal with these aggressive tendencies by training your Beagle.

 RECOMMENDED: 30 Bizarre Beagle Mixes